f5devcentral/access-solutions/solution14/guide/guide.rst

 ---------------------

 The user accessing https://sp.acme.com or https://sp1.acme.com is directed to a SAML Logon Page.

 |image039|

 The users authentication assertion directed from the SAML-SP to the appropriate SAML-IdP for authorization.

 |image040|

 Once the user is authenticated they are transparently redirected to the service asset.

 |image041|

-Once the user in authenticated for sp1.acme.com they are allowed access to sp.acme.com without need to reauthenticate.
+Once the user in authenticated for sp1.acme.com they are allowed access to sp.acme.com without need to re-authenticate.

 |image042|